bc-discord/bc-discord.github.io/pages/balisong/surface_treatments/surface_treatments.md

 ## Anodization
 ---
-An <ins>anodization</ins> is an electrochemical process that uses electricity in an electrolyte bath to grow and thicken the natural oxide layer on a metal surface to color the part.
+An <ins>anodization</ins> is an electrochemical process that uses electricity in an electrolyte bath to grow an oxide layer on a metal surface to color the part.

 - Aluminum: A coloring of Al by opening up the oxide layer and dying the layer with pigment.
     - Not feasible for an individual to do; it is a very **hazardous** process.
 Incredibly few individuals have attempted this process.